duart38/deno_gpio/README.md

 }
 ```

-# Methods

-TODO

 # Limitations

 1. JavaScript it not very 'precise'. i.e. no microsecond delay support for
-   interacting with hardware that requires this (e.g. DHT11)
+   interacting with hardware that requires this (e.g. DHT11).
+To circumvent this, a method named *pipeValue* can be used to add read instructions in the instruction queue which will be executed along other instructions (including sleep instructions) in a shell.

 # Deno on the pi?